nateKlaux/Naviga.Docs/Solicitor Concierge/Configure a new start in SolCon.md

 This guide walks you through configuring New Starts in SolCon for the Matrix circulation system.

+See this workflow for a visual representation.

 ## Before you start

 Make sure you meet the following pre-requisites before starting the how-to steps:

-* Have Matrix version x.xx.
+* Have Matrix version 3.12.
 * Have access to the SolCon application.

 ## Step-by-step guide